Chisimokoye/Chisimokoye/README.md

 ### Hi there 👋 I'm Chisimnulia

-- 🌱 I recently completed a Data Analytics and Visulisation certificate course at the University of Birmingham.
+- 🌱 I recently completed a Data Analytics certificate course at the University of Birmingham.
 - 👀 I am intrested in Credit and ultimately looking for news wayas of improving credit processes and delivering consistently good credit.
 - <img src="https://github-readme-stats.vercel.app/api/top-langs?username=Chisimokoye&layout=compact"/>
 - 📫 How to reach me: chisimokoye@gmail.com